The Walsh Sisters

-The Walsh Sisters is a television series adapted from the works of Marian Keyes by Stefanie Preissner and Kefi Chadwick.
-Priessner also plays one of the Walsh sisters alongside Danielle Galligan, Louisa Harland, Caroline Menton and Máiréad Tyers.
+The Walsh Sisters is an Irish comedy drama television series adapted from the works of Marian Keyes by Stefanie Preissner and Kefi Chadwick.
+Priessner also portrays one of the Walsh sisters alongside Danielle Galligan, Louisa Harland, Caroline Menton, and Máiréad Tyers.
+The series premiered on 28 September 2025 on RTÉ One.
+In September 2026, the series was renewed for a second season.